Photoproduction of heavy vector mesons in peripheral $PbPb$ collisions at the Large Hadron Collider: Introduction

 Over the last years, the measurements of the $J/\Psi$ yields at very low transverse momentum in peripheral collisions by the STAR, ALICE and LHCb Collaborations \cite{ALICE:2015mzu,STAR:2019yox,LHCb:2021hoq,ALICE:2022zso,Massacrier:2024fgx,Bize:2024ros} have demonstrated that the photoproduction of $J/\Psi$ mesons becomes larger than the contributions associated with the vector meson production in hadronic interactions.
 As a consequence, peripheral collisions can also considered an alternative way to improve our understanding about the QCD dynamics and nuclear structure.
 Such a possibility has motivated the proposition of distinct approaches to treat photon - induced interactions in peripheral collisions \cite{Klusek-Gawenda:2015hja,Zha:2017jch,GayDucati:2017ksh,Shi:2017qep,Zha:2018ytv,GayDucati:2018who}.
 In this paper, we will review some of these models, and perform a comprehensive study of the photoproduction of $J/\Psi$ and $\Upsilon$ mesons in peripheral $PbPb$ collisions at the LHC energies.
 In particular, we will employ distinct models for the nuclear photon flux, photon - nucleus cross - section, overlap function and dipole - proton scattering amplitude.
 Our goal is to estimate the current theoretical uncertainty in the treatment of peripheral collisions, to compare the predictions with the existing data and provide predictions that could be compared with the future measurements.

 This paper is organized as follows.
 In the next Section, we present a brief review of the formalism needed to describe the photoproduction of heavy vector meson in peripheral $PbPb$ collisions at the LHC.
 We will review the distinct models used in the literature for the treatment of nuclear photon flux and photon - nucleus cross section in peripheral collisions.
 In particular, the different ingredients needed to describe the nuclear vector meson photoproduction in the color dipole formalism will be discussed.
 In Section \ref{sec:results} we will present our predictions for the rapidity distributions associated with the photoproduction of $J/\Psi$ and $\Upsilon$ mesons, derived considering different models for the effective nuclear photon flux, dipole - proton scattering amplitude, overlap function and photon - nucleus cross - section.
 Moreover, a comparison with the ALICE data will be performed.
-Finally, in Section \ref{sec:summary} we will summarize our main conclusions.
+Finally, in Section \ref{sec:summary} we will summarize our main conclusions. { For completeness of our study, three appendices are included, where we discuss the relation between the centrality of the collision and the corresponding impact parameter, and present our predictions for ultraperipheral collisions, as well as for peripheral collisions characterized by a centrality smaller than 50\%.}